Low investment business ideas to start online

 One thing to note though, when it comes to printing on demand.
 Since you’re paying for each product separately, each unit will cost more than if you were ordering in bulk.
 Although you might think this is a bad thing, as the business owner, it can actually be good news.
 It means you lower the risk of ending up with piles of stock that you can’t sell, and you haven’t paid out for anything you haven’t sold.

-On top of not paying for your stock, there’s no need to pay out for a professional photographer for your stock shots either.
+On top of not paying for your stock until you’ve had your orders, there’s no need to pay out for a professional photographer for your stock shots either.
 You can use mock-up templates – meaning there’s even less money to invest.
 It’s a good idea to order samples to check quality is to the standard you’d like, but these are often provided at a discount.
-If you want to take your own photos, you can use samples to photograph for your listings.
+If you want to take your own photos, you can use those samples to photograph for your listings.
 There are plenty of different print on demand companies you can engage with, so as always, do your research and find one that suits your needs.

 When it comes to diversifying your print on demand clothing business, there’s plenty of options.
 Think about adding other clothing options to your line from suppliers that dispatch straight to your customer.
-(A DropShipping setup) However your business evolves, you’ll need to have an active social media presence.
-But you could increase your social media work and grow to become an influencer.
-You might even partner with other brands to sell your designs – it can all add up to additional income!
+(A type of DropShipping business) However your business evolves, you’ll need to have an active social media presence – and there are more eCommerce options for social media channels than ever before, giving you more chances to make sales, but you could also increase your social media work and grow to become an influencer, or partner with other brands to sell your designs – it can all add up to additional income!

 Write and sell a book

 It’s easy to say, isn’t it – just write and sell a book?
 But if you think you have a book in you, then why not go for it and start writing?
-Take it from someone who is in the throes of finishing her first book though… Writing a whole book is a very different experience to writing for the web.
-Not only that, writing fiction is very different to writing a memoir, or creating a non-fiction guide.
-But depending on your subject matter, it doesn’t have to be an epic the size of War and Peace.
-Whatever you’re an expert in is the perfect subject for your book.
+Take it from someone who had finished and self-published her first book though… Writing a whole book is a very different experience to writing for the web.
+Not only that, writing fiction is very different to writing a memoir (as mine is), or creating a non-fiction guide.
+But depending on your subject matter, it doesn’t have to be an epic the size of War and Peace, and whatever you’re an expert in is the perfect subject for your book.

 How many words should my book be?